Commercial Surveyor Services

 Bradley-Mason’s PPM Reports

-Our PPM reports include an introductory section including an Executive Summary and Outline Description that describes the construction and make-up of the property and site and a Building Condition and Repair Summary which summarises its condition and items for repair.
+Our PPM reports include an introductory section, including an executive summary and outline description that describes the construction and make-up of the property and site, and a building condition and repair summary that summarises its condition and items for repair.
 Any items of concern are flagged.

 The main body of the report is in the form of a detailed Excel PPM schedule which breaks down all the costs to each individual element of the building.
-Each element is described in terms of its construction, condition, works required, budget figures assigned to specific years / periods and also given a priority rating (RAG).
+Each element is described in terms of its construction, condition, work required, and budget figures assigned to specific years/periods.
+It is also given a priority rating (RAG).
 We also include a summary page which provides a visual breakdown of the costs in the form of bar charts, pie charts and a summary table.

-Finally, photographic schedules, floor plans, roof plans and site plans are appended to the end of the report for reference purposes.
+Finally, photographic schedules, floor plans, roof plans, and site plans are appended at the end of the report for reference.

 Sixth Form College PPM Survey: Case Study